Arfon transmitting station: History

 More recently, Police and Ambulance communications have been added, in addition to mobile (cellular) telephone antennas.
 In 1993, Classic FM began using the site for FM coverage of north west Wales in preference to Llanddona (the BBC's regional FM site), partly due to a dispute over BBC charges for sharing fees of its transmitter masts and antennas, but more because Arfon, in conjunction with Great Orme's Head (near Llandudno) gave Classic FM better coverage than the BBC sites.

 On 16 November 1998, local commercial radio station Champion 103 launched from studios in Bangor with its transmitter at Arfon.

 The mast had its aircraft warning lights replaced in Summer 2006 to red lamps employing arrays of ultrabright LEDs.

 On 18 July 2006, national digital radio network Digital One began broadcasting from the station.

 Coverage area

-The primary television service area includes most of Anglesey and central parts of the Llŷn Peninsula, however many viewers in south Dublin and north County Wicklow can also receive Arfon's broadcasts.
+The primary television service area includes most of Anglesey and central parts of the Llŷn Peninsula, however many viewers in Ireland especially in south Dublin and north County Wicklow can also receive Arfon's broadcasts.
 The radio service area is slightly larger, reaching further down Cardigan Bay towards Tonfanau near Tywyn.